AppliedLogicSystems/ALSProlog/docs/user-manual/10-Prolog-I-O.md

 ### curl/1-3

 An alternate, more direct, way of invoking the immediate interface from prolog to Curl is provided by the predicates curl/1-3.
-Below, options must be list of Curl options as described above.
+Below, Options must be list of Curl options as described above.
 ````
 curl/1:
 curl(Options)